haxtheweb/edtechjoker/draft-outline.md

 ## Thursday

+### Live code
+- Follow along as we step through https://codepen.io/btopro/pen/zYVbGyO
+- I'll wire this up so that the button is able to duplicate the "card" in the pen

 ### Code by Numbers
 The way these activities will work:
 - I will give a series of steps that are required